Browning and Dieback on Conifers

 Herbicides

-Damage from off-target or accidental herbicide applications can vary from browning to leaf cupping, petiole twisting, epinasty, blotches, and distortion/deformation (especially on new growth), among other things.
-Herbicide damage can result from many things, including drift from a nearby application, a misapplication or accidental spraying, and herbicide carryover in contaminated soil, manure, mulch, and compost.
+Damage from herbicides can vary from browning to needle distortion/deformation (especially on new growth), among other things.
+Herbicide damage can result from various factors, including drift from a nearby application, misapplication or accidental spraying, and herbicide carryover in contaminated soil, manure, mulch, and compost.
 Symptoms may develop within a few days to more than a week after the application, depending on the herbicide used, the sensitivity of the plant, and environmental conditions.
 Damage from herbicides can be easily confused with diseases caused by pathogens (viruses, bacteria, and fungi).

 Management

-There is little that can be done to "cure" a plant with unintentional herbicide exposure other than to provide good care to ornamental plants and hope they will recover.
+There is little that can be done to "cure" a plant with unintentional herbicide exposure, other than to provide good care and hope it will recover.
 Learn more in this article: Herbicide Injury to Garden Plants.